marklogic/marklogic-docker/README.md

 ```
 This command adds the current node to the swarm initialized earlier.

 Start the Docker container (ml2.marklogic.com) with MarkLogic Server initialized, and join to the same cluster as you started/initialized on VM#1.
 Be sure to add your admin username and password for the bootstrap host in the Docker start up command that follows.
+To join this host to a specific MarkLogic Group, use MARKLOGIC_GROUP environment parameter as below.

 ```
 $ docker run -d -it -p 7200:8000 -p 7201:8001 -p 7202:8002 \